Bing Ye Lab

 2. how defects in this process lead to brain disorders

-On brain disorders, we investigate the role of dysregulated expression levels of genes (e.g., in Down syndrome).
-We use both Drosophila and mouse models in our research and take a multi-disciplinary approach that include genetics, cell biology, developmental biology, biochemistry, advanced imaging (for neuronal structures and activity), electrophysiology, computation and behavioral studies.
+We take a multi-disciplinary approach to our investigations, incorporating genetics, cell biology, developmental biology, biochemistry, advanced imaging (for neuronal structures and activity), electrophysiology, computation (including machine learning and computer vision) and behavioral studies.

 Bing Ye